mohan844/Maven_Retail_store_powerBI/README.md

 # Maven_Retail_store_powerBI
-Creating a dynamic interactive dashboard involves multiple steps, from ETL (Extract, Transform, Load) to designing the dashboard itself using DAX functions.
+Created a dynamic interactive dashboard involves multiple steps, from ETL (Extract, Transform, Load) to designing the dashboard itself using DAX functions.
 Here's a step-by-step guide on how to achieve this and then expand it into a GitHub repository:

 Step 1: ETL Process
 Extract Data: Obtain your data from various sources.
 In your case, you have 5 lookup tables and 2 data tables.